 The current price is from €30 EUR for an Adult, €15 EUR for a child, and access is free for an infant.
 This is quite a cheap price for lounge access and may well be worth it for a quiet space and complimentary alcoholic drinks and snacks.

-The Pearl Lounge is actually really nice with lots of fun seating pods with partitions around them that look a little like snails shells.
-The dining area feels very Moroccan with Moroccan tiling on the floor and bright yellow seats.
-The whole lounge is immaculate including the toilets.
+The Pearl Lounge is actually really nice, with lots of fun seating pods with partitions around them that look a little like snail shells.
+The dining area feels very Moroccan, with Moroccan tiling on the floor and bright yellow seats.
+The whole lounge is immaculate, including the toilets.